splunk/public-o11y-docs/data-visualization/navigate-with-data-links.rst

     - Kibana: You have to create the URL template for the link in a following step.
     - Custom URL: Any URL-addressable destination.

 #.
-In the :strong:`Show On` drop-down menu, select a value that indicates where you want the data link to display.
+In the :guilabel:`Show On` drop-down menu, select a value that indicates where you want the data link to display.

     - Any Metadata Value: Link from all values of all properties.
 (Not available for Dashboard destinations.)
     - Any Value of: Link from any value of a property.
 The property you start from is pre-filled as the trigger, but you can delete it and select a different trigger.
     - Property:Value Pair: Link from a specific value of a property.
 The property:value you start from is pre-filled, but you can delete it and select a different trigger.

 #.
-If you want the data link to display based on the :strong:`Show On` value and one or more additional conditions, select :strong:`Add Conditions`.
-If you define multiple conditions, all conditions must be met for the link to display.
+If you want the data link to display based on the :guilabel:`Show On` value and one or more additional conditions, select :guilabel:`Add Conditions`.
+If you define multiple conditions, you must meet all conditions for the link to display.

 #.
 Choose the scope of visibility of this link.
 You can choose: